But now that you have been set free from sin and have become slaves of God, the fruit you get

 leads to sanctification and its end, eternal life.
 Romans 6:22

 The Hammer and the Butterfly

 God has a way of showing up in the most unexpected ways it seems.
-The words He gives me to share comes in strange ways, or perhaps I just have a strange way of looking at every day things.
-My weekly writings often tell a story from the store where I work almost everyday.
-The teenagers I work with sometime read what I write and say something like, "I never thought you could write anything about that."
+The words He gives me to share comes in strange ways, or perhaps I just have a strange way of looking at everyday things.
+My weekly writings often tell a story from the store where I work almost every day.
+The teenagers I work with sometimes read what I write and say something like, "I never thought you could write anything about that."
 But it seems lately they have come to expect grocery store happenings to be intertwined with my devotional writings and even encourage it.

 The moral to this story:

 Sometimes we waste precious time and put ourselves in harm's way even, working hard to retrieve things that have been lost that aren't worth the effort to retrieve.
 Move forward.
 Broken hammers are useless.
 If what you are doing isn't working for you, find new tools to work within your life.
 Freedom isn't something that can be given to butterfiles, or people who enjoy being imprisoned.
 Some would rather continue to try to fly through a closed window instead of accepting freedom freely given.
 After you show them the way, you have done your part.
 Move on.
 Enjoy your life.
 It goes by really fast.
 Enjoy the freedom that was given to you by Jesus.
 Nails hammered in His hands hammered out the path for us to obtain eternal life.

 True freedom comes to those who believe in Christ.